songhwanjun/Awesome-Noisy-Labels/README.md

 This is a repository to help all readers who are interested in handling noisy labels.
 We are planning to include all popularly used data (with data loader) and necessary implementations for evaluation.

 If your papers are missing in our survey, please contact to ghkswns91@gmail.com.</br>
-We will update this repository on a regular basis to maintain up-to-date.
+We will update this repository and paper on a regular basis to maintain up-to-date.
 > **Last update date: 2021-04-02**